iCliniq Logo

 Hi doctor,

 In recent days, I have been experiencing upper back pain, at times radiating to my left arm and chest.
-I have indicated the precise location of the pain in the attached image, highlighted in yellow.
+I have indicated the precise location of the pain in the attached image, which is highlighted in yellow.
 I have also noticed elevated blood pressure readings at home, with a recent measurement of 145/88 mmHg.
 My cholesterol levels are high, with total cholesterol at 265 mg/dL, LDL at 148 mg/dL, and triglycerides at 280 mg/dL.
-I underwent a health checkup 3 months back, which included an echo, a TMT, and an ECG, all of which yielded negative results.
+I underwent a health checkup three months back, which included an echo, a TMT, and an ECG, all of which yielded negative results.
 What could be the reason for my back pain?

 Thank you.